librazhd7/gentoo/README.md

 > to delete the root password and disable login: `passwd -dl root`

 ### to do
-- proper referencing to docs and make an index
+- proper referencing to docs but also files in the repository, make an index to navigate the readme too
 - script to automatically apply system-wide configurations
 - more insight into the meaning of all the commands
 - gentoo =>> minimal packages by use flags